Docker Installation (Unix)

 Docker Installation (Unix)#

-This guide describes how to install and run Allegra on Unix-based systems using Docker Compose and a pre-packaged Docker bundle.
+This guide describes how to install and run Allegra on Unix-based systems using Docker Compose and the official pre-packaged Docker bundle.

-This method provides a ready-to-run Allegra Docker image (including Java 21 and a PostgreSQL database).
+This method provides a ready-to-run Allegra Docker image (including Java 21), together with a separate PostgreSQL database container.

 Attention